macroenergy/Dolphyn.jl/docs/src/hsc_data_documentation.md

 #### 3.2.2 HSC_G2P_H2_consumption.csv

-Reports H2 required by G2P in each model time step.
+Reports H2 required (in tonnes) by G2P for each zone and each model time step, as well as the annual sum.

 #### 3.2.3 HSC_charge.csv

+Reports H2 charging (i.e flow in tonnes for each hour) for storage resources for each zone and time step, as well as the annual sum.

 #### 3.2.4 HSC_storage.csv

+Reports storage level (i.e amount of H2 in tonnes) for storage resources for each zone and time step.

 #### 3.2.5 HSC_h2_pipeline_flow.csv

+Reports H2 level (in tonnes/hour) in each pipeline for each time step, as well as the amount of hydrogen (in tonnes) sent from the source or arrived at the sink.

 #### 3.2.6 HSC_h2_pipeline_level.csv

+Reports H2 level (in tonnes/hour) in each pipeline for each time step.

 #### 3.2.7 TRUCKS